Nine craft beers, small-batch Thursdays + a guide for beginners

-Boy Girl Hair Salon at Peter the Haircutter
+Boy Girl Hair Salon

 The quirky unisex house of hair offering tailor-made service and tip-top results

-“No two haircuts are the same,” says the uber sprightly Günter (he has about as much energy as a jack russell on a sugar high).
+“No two haircuts are the same,” says the uber enthusiastic Günter (he has about as much energy as a jack russell on a sugar high).
 “It’s about putting the right style on the right person.”

-Tip: Boy Girl Hair offers a lengthy, heavenly head massage standard with all its services, so if you’re in the mood for some pampering alongside your grooming, this salon is a top choice.
-Also, remember, as the salon doesn’t really accommodate walk-ins, be sure to phone ahead to make an appointment.
+Tip: Boy Girl Hair offers a lengthy, heavenly head massage with all its services and treatments, so if you’re in the mood for some pampering on top of your grooming, this salon is your best bet.

-Also, don’t forget to follow us on Twitter, like us on Facebook, join our Google+ circle and check out our Pinterest boards for updates.
+Also, don’t forget to follow us on Twitter, like us on Facebook, and check out our Pinterest boards for updates.
 Not to mention, subscribe to our newsletter to keep up to date with what's hip and happening in our pretty city.